Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Sensitivity analysis for the Baron--Kenny approach with a single unmeasured confounder

-Researchers often ask the following questions: \begin{enumerate} \item[(Q1)] what is the minimum strength of $R$ parameters such that the point estimate for the direct or indirect effect can be reduced to $0$?
+Researchers often ask the following questions: \begin{enumerate} \item[(Q1)] What is the lower bound of the $R$ parameters such that the direct or indirect effect point estimate can be reduced to $0$?

-\item[(Q2)] what is the minimum strength of $R$ parameters such that the confidence interval for the direct or indirect effect can be altered to cover $0$? \end{enumerate} These questions motivate the development of the E-value for the risk ratio \citep{ding2016sensitivity, ding2016sharp, vanderweele2017sensitivity} and the ``robustness value'' in linear regression \citep{cinelli2020making}.
+\item[(Q2)] What is the lower bound of $R$ parameters such that the confidence interval for the direct or indirect effect can be altered to cover $0$? \end{enumerate} These questions motivate the development of the E-value for the risk ratio \citep{ding2016sensitivity, ding2016sharp, vanderweele2017sensitivity} and the ``robustness value'' in linear regression \citep{cinelli2020making}.